 - Watershed Stewardship: Independence Conservancy leads the way for clean water and open green space in the Raccoon Creek Region of Southwestern Pennsylvania.
 Working in Washington, Beaver and Allegheny Counties, our volunteers have cleaned up more than 280 tons of illegally dumped trash and 25,000 tires since our founding in 1999.
 IC’s website hosts the Raccoon Creek Region Conservation Plan, a blueprint anyone can use to understand our precious land and water, and rich industrial history.

-- Raccoon Creek Greenway: Partnering with Potter Township and Shell, we offer the only free public access to lower Raccoon Creek for fishing, swimming, paddling, hunting and quiet enjoyment of the scenic, peaceful Raccoon Creek valley.
-Funded by grants from DCNR grant and Rivers of Steel, we are building public canoe/kayak launches at Rocky Bottom, walking trails along miles of creek frontage, a picnic pavilion and a local industrial heritage museum at Potter Township’s Tank Farm.
+- Public Recreation: We offer the only free public access to lower Raccoon Creek for fishing, swimming, paddling, hunting and quiet enjoyment.
+Funded by grants from DEP, DCNR, Range Resources, Shell, Rivers of Steel, RiverWise, and the Foundation for PA Watersheds, we are building Rocky Bend Nature Preserve in the Raccoon Creek Greenway.
+The Preserve features walking trails along Raccoon Creek, a picnic pavilion, canoe launch, restrooms and a local industrial heritage museum.

-- Community Tire Collection Program: Independence Conservancy’s Community Tire Collection Program is a convenient, effective solution for what to do with waste tires.
-Our 12 yearly collections have helped communities in Washington, Beaver and Allegheny Counties to properly dispose of more than 50,000 unwanted tires and wheels since 2004.
+- Community Tire Collection Program: Our Community Tire Collection Program is a convenient, effective solution for what to do with waste tires.
+Our 12 yearly collections have helped thousands of people in Washington, Beaver and Allegheny Counties to properly dispose of more than 59,000 unwanted tires and wheels since 2004.

 Primary Revenue Sources